manetu/policyengine/docs/docs/how-it-works.md

 - Receives authorization requests
 - Evaluates them against policies
 - Returns GRANT or DENY decisions
+- Emits an [AccessRecord](/concepts/audit) for every decision

 The PDP is stateless—it doesn't know your application's business logic.
 It only knows the policies you've defined and the information you send with each request.

+Every decision generates a normalized **AccessRecord** that captures the complete evaluation context: the input PORC, the final decision, and details about each policy evaluated.
+This audit trail enables compliance reporting, anomaly detection, and forensic analysis.
+See [Audit & Access Records](/concepts/audit) for details.

 ### Policy Enforcement Point (PEP)